Ontology for Healthcare Artificial Intelligence Privacy in Brazil: Discussion

 \section{Discussion}

 In their review of the topic, CHEVRIER (2019) deals with the variability observed in the terms that define the methods of preparation and in the way in which the terms de-identification and anonymization are used, emphasizing the need for objective definitions centered on the legislation to improve education and dissemination of information on the subject (CHEVRIER, 2019).
 This ontology defines a formal structure to understand the risk of re-identification of hospital records, often translating different concepts between different areas, and this required making choices.
 Our expectation is not to change the culture of consolidated research areas but to help form a new community of researchers who will use hospital datasets not only to train and use AI but to enhance the use of data in different types of epidemiological studies, hospital management and innovation in health as a whole.

-There are legal provisions for the use of hospital data; one of them is the patient's informed consent, authorizing the use of their data in research, for example (BRAZIL, 2018).
-In order to obtain informed consent from patients, it is necessary to interact with them.
+There are legal provisions for using hospital data; one is the patient's informed consent, authorizing the use of their data in research (BRAZIL, 2018).
+To obtain informed consent from patients, it is necessary to interact with them.
 How this consent is obtained can introduce more than one type of bias in clinical research (EMAM, 2013).
 Anonymizing datasets at the first opportunity after collection is an alternative to not needing to obtain this consent.
-However, the data processing for anonymization can interfere with the usefulness of the data and not allow for achieving the objective research search.
+However, data processing for anonymization can interfere with the usefulness of the data and prevent the objective research search from being achieved.
 Thus, ORHBR also describes the semantics to explain why a given research needs to work with identified data.
+Our study could have been more extensive in elaborating on only 5 instance used to exemplify the ontology.
+We understand that this is the beginning of a new field in health research, and creating other types of instances may demand new requirements.
+We believe that an ontology such as ORHBR can be adopted by the national authority for the protection of personal data and deposited in the Electronic Government Vocabulary and Ontology Repository, enhancing the use by other researchers and maintenance of the ontology, aiming to extend its classes by including new types of data (for example image and sound) and types of design (for instance counterfactual studies), supporting the maintenance of an anonymization policy that enhances the use of data.